metrorailings/OwlBlog/content/posts/week-8-insights-1.md

 Kudos to the Carolina defense for double-covering Kyle Pitts.

 Atlanta's offense has more spunk than I originally thought.
-Cordarrelle Patterson (and Mike Davis, to some extent) is injecting some passion back into this unit.
+Cordarrelle Patterson is reinvigorating this unit with his passion.

+Carolina made some hay in the second half by committing wholeheartedly to the ground game, invoking all sorts of rushing and pseudo-rushing concepts to throw off the Atlanta defense.
+Inside zone rushes, C-gap rushes, quarterback keepers, bootlegs, fullback power runs, etc.